AnupreetDube/EKS-Project/README.md

+# ELASTIC KUBERNETES SERVICE : PROJECT
 ![](title.jpg)

-# ELASTIC KUBERNETES SERVICE

 > This project is a part of my EKS training under the mentorship of **Mr. Vimal Daga**

-## 1. INTRODUCTION
+# 1. INTRODUCTION
 Amazon Elastic Kubernetes Service (Amazon EKS) is a fully managed Kubernetes service which has capability to leverage all the services of AWS like EFS, ELB, EC2, VPC, etc……

-### The Following Diagram shows the basic working of EKS Service .
+## The Following Diagram shows the basic working of EKS Service .

 ![](blockdiagramEKS.png)

-### Basic Kubernetes Cluster Setup :
+## Basic Kubernetes Cluster Setup :
 ![](KubernetesCluster.png)

-We need 2 categories of programs in order deploy and access  Kubernetes Cluster :
+### We need 2 categories of programs in order deploy and access  Kubernetes Cluster :

   1.	**Client Program** : Kubectl
   2.	**Cluster Creation Program :**